snoyberg/stack-coc/COMMUNICATIONS.md

 Much of how Stack has been designed is in fact along these lines:

-* The Stackage project is separate, and is usable by both Nix and (to some extent) cabal-install
+* The Stackage project is separate, and is usable by both Nix and (to some extent) cabal-install (the build tool)
 * Hackage remains the upstream repository
-* Cabal remains the underlying build system
+* Cabal (the library, file format, and build system) remain the underlying mechanism for representing and building packages

 Broadening this a bit: I (Michael) am one of the original authors of Stack.
 I'm also the original author of Yesod and Conduit.
 It is